khanonjs/khanon.js-website/public/docs/0-what-is-khanon-js.md

 ## Circular dependencies

 Khanon.js is not so friendly with circular dependencies.
 Try to keep the imports hierarchy from parents to children.
 Use upwards callbacks to avoid importing parents from child classes.
+If you see an error similar to `my-state.ts:3 Uncaught ReferenceError: Cannot access 'MyState' before initialization` this means the code has a circular dependency trying to access an uninitialized state from a child class.

 # Motivation